AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Drawing.md

 plot.annotations().startDrawing({type: "triangle", color: "red"});
 ```

 Here is a basic sample, demonstrating how the Drawing feature is used.
-Users can draw Andrews' Pitchforks, Triangles, and Ellipses or remove all annotations from the plot (to learn more about removing annotations, see the [Removing](#removing) subsection below):
+Users can draw annotations of all types or remove all annotations from the plot (to learn more about removing annotations, see the [Removing](#removing) subsection below):

 {sample}STOCK\_Drawing\_Drawing\_01{sample}